University of Bergen: Academics

-The University of Bergen has an elected rector.
-The current rector is Margareth Hagen, who was elected rector for a four-year term starting August 1, 2021 after serving as interim rector from January 7, 2021.
-The university has 7 faculties, the newest being The Faculty of Fine Art, Music and Design which was established in 2017.
-The University of Bergen Library and the University Museum of Bergen have a faculty-like status.
-Most of the university campus and administration is located in the Nygård neighbourhood, which has resulted in the campus area often being referred to as Nygårdshøyden or simply Høyden, meaning "the hill".

 Ranking

 In 2010 the university was ranked as number 135 worldwide by the Times Higher Education World University Rankings, and 181st worldwide by the 2015/16 QS World University Rankings.
 UiB was also ranked number 148 worldwide in the July 2010 Webometrics Ranking of World Universities.
 The URAP (University Ranking by Academic Performance) has ranked UiB for 2014/2015 as the 219th worldwide.

 Tuition

-The University of Bergen, in common with other Norwegian universities, does not charge tuition fees, which also applies to international students.
+The University of Bergen, in common with other Norwegian universities, does not charge tuition fees, except for students coming from outside the EU.
 Students are however required to be members of the student welfare organisation.
-As of 2022, this fee (semesteravgift) is NOK 590 (approx. 70 USD) per semester, and provides access to several services, including cultural activities, childcare, refunds for many medical expenses and subsidized accommodation.
-40kr of the fee is a donation to the SAIH, a student charity, but this is optional.
-However most of the students give the donation.
+As of 2024, this fee (semesteravgift) is NOK 690 (approx. US$65) per semester, and provides access to several services, including cultural activities, childcare, refunds for many medical expenses and subsidized accommodation.
+NOK 40 of the fee is a donation to the SAIH, a student charity, but this is optional.

-Faculties and academia at the University of Bergen
+Faculties

 Faculty of Fine Art, Music and Design

 The Faculty of Fine Art, Music and Design was established on 1 January 2017.
 It is composed of the earlier Grieg Academy – Department of Music, and the Bergen Academy of Art and Design.